mboot-github/WhoisDomain/README.md

       * Significantly refactored in 2023.
       * The output is still compatible with DanyCork 'whois'

+## Versioning

+  * I will start versioning at 1.x.x
+     * the second item will be YYYYMMDD,
+     * the third item will start from 1 and be only used if more than one update will have to be done in one day.

+Versions `1.x.x` will keep the output compatible with Danny Cork until 2024-02-03 (February 2024)

 ## Releases
-I will start versioning at 1.x.x where the second item will be YYYYMMDD, the third item will start from 1 and be only used if more than one update will have to be done in one day.

-Versions `1.x.x` will keep the output compatible with Danny Cork until 2024-02-03 (February 2023)

   * Releases are avalable at: [Pypi](https://pypi.org/project/whoisdomain/)

 Pypi releases can be installed with:

   * `pip install whoisdomain`

 ## Features
   * See: [Features](Features.md)